FlagstaffGardens/focusflow/doc/nextjs_migration_spec.md

 # FocusFlow Next.js MVP Migration Spec

+> **Current State**
+> The migration is complete: the production code now lives in a single Next.js app (routes under `app/`, shared pipeline in `lib/pipeline/`).
+References to `apps/web` in this document reflect the original plan and are kept for historical context only.

 ## 1. Goals
 - Replace the Reflex UI with a maintainable Next.js 15 (App Router) build while keeping the existing speech → summary workflow intact.
 - Ship an MVP that mirrors today’s behaviour: Plaud resolution, audio download, optional AssemblyAI transcription, GPT summarization, log streaming, and persistence to the filesystem under `data/`.